 - o The Attendance Officer

-- o The student's Pastoral Leader
+- The student's Pastoral Leader

-- o The student's Head of Year
+- The student's Head of Year

-- o Wellbeing Manager
+- Wellbeing Manager

-- o The Vice Principal
+- The Vice Principal

 Where a pupil or family needs support with attendance, it is important that the best placed person in the school works with and supports the family.
 Wherever possible, we will keep this person consistent.